mattl135/Wage-Wizard/README.md

  ## Instructions for running / editing:
  1. Open the file "Wage Wizard.sln".
 Or select from Visual Studio recent projects list.
  2. Under the "Solution Explorer" and double click the "Wage Wizard.sln" to initalise the WinForms editors.
- 3. In the menu bar, under the menu option "Git", select "Sync" and wait for the operation to complete.
+ 3. In the menu bar, under the menu option "Git", select "Fetch" then select "Sync" and wait for the operation to complete.
  4. Once the git sync completed, Rebuild the project by selecting under the menu option "Build" selecting "Rebuild Solution".
  5. Wage Wizard should now be able to be executed.